shahanakattil/ai-in-a-day/readme 1.md

-# Azure Immersion Workshop : AI
+# Making data-driven decisions with Azure Machine Learning & Responsible AI Dashboard

 ## Source datasets used by the labs